rppicomidi/pico-usb-midi-filter/README.md

 - Changing MIDI channel for notes in a range (to perform keyboard split, for example).
 - etc.

 This project requires correctly soldering a USB host port connector to a Raspberry Pi Pico board.
 The circuit described here has no current limiting, ESD protection, or other safeguards.
 Measure voltages carefully and please don't hook this to your expensive computer and MIDI equipment until you have done some testing with at least some basic test equipment.

 Also, any brand name stuff I mention in this README file is just documentation of what I did.
 This is not an advertisement.
 I don't get paid to do this.

+This project would not have been possible without the code of the tinyusb project and the Pico-PIO-USB project.
+Thank you to the developers for publishing the source on github.

 ## Hardware

 This project uses the built-in USB port as the USB downstream MIDI device port (connects to a PC's USB host port or an upstream USB hub port).
-It uses two GPIO pins, both PIOs and one of the ARM cores of the Pico's RP2040 chip to create an upstream USB MIDI host port (connects to your MIDI keyboard or other MIDI device).
-The Pico board gets power from the PC host port or upstream USB hub.
+It also uses two GPIO pins, both PIOs and one of the ARM cores of the Pico's RP2040 chip to create an upstream USB MIDI host port (connects to your MIDI keyboard or other MIDI device).
+The Pico board and the MIDI device get power from the PC host port or upstream USB hub.
 Because this project uses the on-board USB for MIDI, it can't use it for stdio debug prints.
 This project uses UART0 on pins GP16 (Pico Board pin 21) and GP17 (Pico Board pin 22) for the stdio debug UART.
 If your project needs the debug UART pins for something else, please